xiix0/scam/README.md

-Day of inquiry.
-You will be subpoenaed.
+You will be awarded the Nobel Peace Prize... posthumously.